Sylvia Brown, Dean

 - Satisfactory completion of prerequisite general education and cognate courses

-RIBN students who are successful at their respective community colleges will be directly admitted to the ECU College of Nursing RN/BSN option at the prescribed point in their RIBN curriculum.
+RIBN, aRIBN, and Early Assurance RN/BSN students who are successful at their respective community colleges will enter the ECU College of Nursing RN/BSN option at the prescribed point in their curriculum.

 The College of Nursing requires a grade of C (2.0) as the minimum passing grade for all nursing courses.
 Opportunity to repeat a nursing course is limited by the College of Nursing Progression requirements as printed in the current student handbook.
 Students must earn a 2.0 (C) to pass a required nursing course.
 If a student earns less than a 2.0 (C) in more than one course, they are not eligible to continue in the CON.